m3fh4q/ReflexArenaDedicatedServerGuideLinux/README.md

 <br />
 <br />

+This tutorial will guide you on how to host a Reflex Arena server on linux using wine.

 ### Requirements
 * Debian 9
 * 1 CPU and 1GB of RAM available on your server.